wica128/blockstack/README.md

 ImportError: No module named multibackend
 ```

-It looks like we do not need this, nut then again I can be wrong.
+It looks like we do not need this, but then again I can be wrong.

 Edit file /usr/local/lib/python2.7/site-packages/jsontokens/key_loading.py and remove the line
 `from cryptography.hazmat.backends.multibackend import MultiBackend`